pvchaitanya8/Sign-Language-Translator-V1-/README.md

 # Sign Language Translator V1
 In this project, machine learning methods will be used to create a sign language translator.
 This project transforms sign language movements into english text using the input from the device which was enabled with a camera.
 TensorFlow framework and the Python programming language are used to build the project.

 ## Requirements
 - [ ] Python 3.6 or higher
-- [ ] TensorFlow 2.x
+- [ ] TensorFlow
 - [ ] Media pipeline
 - [ ] NumPy
 - [ ] OpenCV
+- [ ] NumPy

 ## Dataset